fkozlicki/recipes-app/README.md

 ## Description

 Fullstack CRUD application - you can create, read, update and delete recipes.
-It is MERN application, I used MongoDB, Express, React and NodeJS.
+It is full-stack MERN application but I was mostly focused on frontend part, so it has all needed functionalities and sends request to backend.
+I also wanted it look good so it is styled with css modules and it is reponsive.